BirdeeHub/tomlua/README.md

     -- causes multiline strings to be parsed into a userdata type -- which can be converted to a lua string with tostring multi_strings = false,
+    -- adds metafield toml_type to inline table and array decode results -- such that it keeps track of what was inline or a heading in the file for encode mark_inline = false,
 }

 -- or you can set them directly on the current object